crosscode-nl/snowflake/README.md

 A 64 bits ID can be represented as an 11 character string in base64 encoding.
 This is a very efficient way to store the ID in a string format in XML, JSON, or a database, although I would store it as a binary uint64 if possible.

-This module can be a livesaver if you need to generate unique IDs in a distributed system, otherwise you would have to use a database or service to generate unique IDs, which would introduce latency, a bottleneck and a single point of failure.
+This module can be a lifesaver if you need to generate unique IDs in a distributed system, otherwise you would have to use a database or service to generate unique IDs, which would introduce latency, a bottleneck and a single point of failure.